Arbor Day in Graham 2023

-The City of Graham Tree Board advocates the planting and preservation of trees on public rights-of-way and public properties, and we work to educate residents on the importance of trees in all areas of our community.
-The City of Graham Tree Board serves as an advisory board to the City Council as it relates to the planting, growth, and protection of trees and native plants within the City.
-Graham has also been recognized as a Tree City USA community for four decades, with 2022 being our 41st year!
+The City of Graham Appearance Commission & Tree Board advocates the planting and preservation of trees on public rights-of-way and public properties, and we work to educate residents on the importance of trees in all areas of our community.
+The Board serves as an advisory board to the City Council as it relates to the planting, growth, and protection of trees and native plants within the City.
+Graham has also been recognized as a Tree City USA community for four decades, with 2023 being our 42nd year!

 What is Tree City USA?